ChengzhiTsoi/ICoCA_1.0/README.md

 │   ├── Data_summaize.py           # Summarizing the data into final_data.xlsx at the end of each loop
 │   ├── final_data.xlsx           # Summary of structure encodings (255-bit) and performance of all batches of CPFs after program completion
 │   ├── Pretrained_model.ckpt           # Pre-trained DNN model
+│   ├── scaler_pretrained.pkl           # Pre-fitted feature scaler (StandardScaler) obtained from the training dataset; used to normalize new input features before inference
 │   ├── Structure_verify_model.xlsx           # CPFs used for verifying the DNN model
 │   ├── Output.png           # Summary graph of the program"s final results, including the average performance, highest performance, and total number of CPFs in each batch
 │   ├── TL_data_target_task_test.xlsx           # CPFs used to validate the fine-tuned DNN model